Audit reports issued in 2014

 The majority of issues identified were high risk, and hence, on the overall, office objectives are not likely to be achieved.

 Implementation rate (% IR*): The implementation rate reflects the progress made in addressing the issues raised by the audit.
-The implementation rate per audit report is first displayed three months after the report's public disclosure, or the closest date to the recommendation follow-up completed by DOS; rates are periodically updated following DOS reviews.
+The implementation rate per audit report is first displayed three months after the report's public disclosure, or the closest date to the recommendation follow-up completed by OAIS; rates are periodically updated following OAIS reviews.
 Audit recommendations are normally expected to be implemented within 18 months.
-A list of audit recommendations that are outstanding for 18 months or more is included in the DOS annual report to the Executive Board on audit and investigations.
+A list of audit recommendations that are outstanding for 18 months or more is included in the OAIS annual report to the Executive Board on audit and investigations.
 An audit recommendation that remains outstanding more than 18 months is typically one that requires structural adjustments or that is outside the direct control of UNFPA.